About the bill

 The Nepal Temporary Protected Status Act of 2015 was sponsored by Rep. Al Green (D-TX9) as a congressional response to the 7.8 magnitude earthquake that occurred in Nepal on April 25, 2015.
-It would allow nationals of Nepal that have been in the United States since the day of the earthquake to register for temporary protected status with the ...
+It would allow nationals of Nepal that have been in the United States since the day of the earthquake to register for temporary protected status with the Department of Homeland Security (DHS), allowing them to obtain an appropriate work permit.
+Temporary protected status would last 18 months starting from the enactment of the Act.
+Those with temporary ...

 Last Updated: Apr 27, 2015